List your used robotic milking equipment with us...No sale no fee! Click here

 Manpower 24 hours a day

-Voluntary systems do not require any manpower at night apart from responding to any alarms.
+Whilst voluntary systems do not require any manpower at night, apart from responding to any alarms.

 Herding cows

-With voluntary milking, cows become very quiet because they are not being herded two or three times a day.
-So, you will not see this with batch milking.
+With voluntary milking, cows become very quiet because they are not being herded two or three times a day but you will not see the benefit of this with batch milking.

 Are you considering batch milking with robots?